-Finally, the curriculum modules will incorporate a scaled approach to learning to facilitate a transfer of knowledge from one project to another.
-Within the curriculum modules we develop, we will offer activities at five different scaled levels of interaction: Entry, Adoption, Adaptation, Interactivity, and Invention.
-Entry and adoption are very directive and teacher driven.
+Data in the Classroom aims to help fill these gaps by creating online curriculum modules that integrate tools for accessing NOAA data.
+Within each module, authentic research questions and scaled data interactions provide a stepped entry into accessing and using real‐time data.
+Each module contains five scaled levels of interaction: Entry, Adoption, Adaptation, Interactivity, and Invention.
+Entry and adoption levels are teacher‐driven.
 However, they are important first steps when learning something new.
-The levels of adaptation through invention are more student directed and open up opportunities to design lessons featuring student driven inquiry.
+The levels of adaptation through invention are more student‐directed and open up opportunities to design lessons featuring student driven inquiry.

 Click here to view a larger image.

 Data in the Classroom is committed to developing resources that support the needs of educators.
 States and districts across the country are using the National Research Council report, A Framework for K-12 Science Education, to inform the design of their new standards.
 Key to the framework's design is three dimensional learning that includes science or engineering practice (SEP), a disciplinary core idea (DCI), and a crosscutting concept (CC).